decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 When Alice sends a `w.*` problem report to Bob, and Bob decides that the warning is actually an error, he SHOULD reply to Alice to let her know about the consequences of his evaluation.
 Bob's reply is another `problem-report` message.
 It looks very similar to Alice's original, except:

 * The `code` in Bob's message now begins with `e.`.
 The remainder of the code MAY (often will be) identical, but this is not required; if Bob knows more details than Alice did, he SHOULD provide them.
-The *reset scope* in Bob's code MUST be at least as far-reaching as the reset scope in Alice's original message.
-(For example, Bob MUST NOT use reset scope `m` to say the protocol continues with only a bad message ignored, if Alice's original warning said she considered the reset scope to be `p`.)
+The *scope* in Bob's code MUST be at least as broad as the scope in Alice's original message.
+(For example, Bob MUST NOT use scope `m` to say the protocol continues with only a bad message ignored, if Alice's original warning said she considered the scope to be `p`.)
 * The `args` property may or may not match.
 * The `id` header for Bob's message has a new value.
 (Bob's message and Alice's MUST both be part of the same thread, so Bob's message is processed as a reply to Alice's.
 See [Threading](#threading).)